-Internet become flooded with questions what is the secret behind that game?
+The Internet has flooded with questions: What is the secret behind that game?
 Why it’s so popular?
 How it was built?
 Everyone wants to know how to repeat the success!

 I will try to uncover up some uncertainty, show the numbers behind the game and calculate the monthly infrastructure expenses for servers.